msmoiz/philosophy/README.md

 change lingers, a developer may be forced to pick up other tasks in the interim, which results in more context-switching and hinders productivity.

+## Deployment

+**Code should be distributed with as many of its dependencies as is practical.**

+Applications often depend on other libraries and tools to perform their tasks, and, as a general matter, these dependencies can come from one of two places: the distribution or the host environment.
+Including dependencies with the distribution increases the distribution size, but results in more predictable behavior, while sourcing dependencies from the environment typically has the inverse effect.
+In a world where disk space is cheap, the benefits of shared dependencies do not outweigh their costs.

+In practice, this means using statically linked libraries instead of dynamically linked libraries and bundling binaries and other tools, where it makes sense.
+Some dependencies will rarely make sense to bundle, such as operating system libraries, as those can be expected to be present in the host environment and would in any event be prohibitively expensive to include in a distribution.
+For others, the calculus will change from one application to the next.
+For instance, Python source code will typically take up 5~10 MB, but an interpreter will take up 200~300 MB, and it may or may not be worth it in a given situation to include the interpreter depending on what assumptions can be made about the host environment.

 ## Continuous deployment

 **Code changes should be deployed within one business day of approval.**